Zywave/booster/src/_areas/design-system/components/button-groups.md

 ## Types

-Primary and Secondary are the two main types of Button Groups available.
+Primary and secondary are the two main types of Button Groups available.
 These types of Button Groups visually indicate to the user that the actions are grouped together.
 The two types should never be mixed within one Button Group, meaning you cannot have one primary action and 2 secondary actions within one group.\
 <docs-spacer size="small"></docs-spacer>

 #### Secondary